Skip to content

 Service Details

-• Delete the service (red "circled minus" button)
+• Delete the service: Red "circled minus" button.

-General tab
+General Tab

 Service detail general

-• Maximum number of instances
+• Maximum Instances: Set the maximum number of service instances.

 Tip

-Container tab
+Container Tab

 Service detail container